Juan219/MAVIC/README.md

 The MAVIC pattern provides:
 * **Clean View Controller(s).** MAVIC separates the heavy lifting away from the view controller, allowing the class to be as decoupled as possible.
 This will not only benefit your code from a testing perspective, but will also ensure your design is more collaboratively inviting and developer accessible by not potentially adding extraneous lines of code for which the MVC pattern is notorious.
 * **Testability and Versatility.** Classes in iOS must live as independently from each other as possible in order to be as reusable as possible.
 This is what MAVIC does with the (automatic) interactor, allowing each component to be tested individually, and then later be pieced together like a puzzle at the finish line.
 This leaves the view controller to solely pass information from the interactor to the view and not be responsible for any heavy duty work by itself.
-* **Message Forwarding.** MAVIC is powered by message forwarding and Objective-C generics to automate the interactors ability to forward messages without disrupting the compiler.
+* **Dynamic Class Initializer.** The core concept behind MAVIC is [dynamically initializing interactors][2] and allowing you to send [unresolved messages][3] without disrupting the compiler.
+As an added bonus, being that the interactor is lazy loaded, it's only ever initialized when needed.

 ## How does it work?

 All of MAVICs magic is rooted in taking advantage of the Clang compiler.
 More specifically, by combining protocols with the [__kindof][1] keyword, we no longer have to specify which interactor we'll use for the respective view controller.
-This is then brought to life with the power of [message forwarding][2] which allows us to dynamically pass the right message to the right interactor.
+This is then brought to life with the power of [dynamically initializing interactors][2] combined with lazy loading which gives us the benefit of automatically having an interactor ready without having to initialize it manually.

 ## Can I see it in action?